Next Generation Air Transportation System: Navigation

 Performance Based Navigation (PBN) is an instrument flight rules way of moving through airspace that varies depending on equipage, navigational aids, and pilot training.
 Performance standards for certain airspace are conveyed to pilots through navigation specifications published by the FAA that identify the aircraft avionics and choice of ground- or satellite-based navigation aids that may be used to meet performance requirements.

 PBN comprises area navigation (RNAV) and required navigation performance (RNP).
 With RNAV, equipped aircraft fly any desired path within the coverage of ground- or space-based navigation aids, within the capability of aircraft equipage, or both.
 RNP is an advanced form of RNAV.
 Aircraft must be equipped to monitor onboard navigation performance and alert pilots trained to use it if a requirement is unmet during an operation.
 Aircraft can operate safely near mountainous terrain or in congested airspace by using RNP procedures.

-PBN primarily uses satellite-enabled technology and creates precise, repeatable, and predictable 3-D flight paths free from the constraints previously imposed by the physical location of ground-based navigation infrastructure.
+PBN primarily uses satellite-enabled technology and creates precise, repeatable, and predictable 3-D flight paths free from the constraints previously imposed by the location of ground-based navigational aids.
 A new route structure makes straighter paths possible for greater efficiency, and more routes can fit into the same airspace, which increases capacity.
-From 2009 to 2016, PBN procedures available nearly tripled at airports across the nation.
-As of November 3, 2022, the FAA has published 9,801 PBN procedures and routes.
+From 2009 to 2016, available PBN procedures nearly tripled at airports across the nation.

+As of January 15, 2025, the FAA has published 10,009 PBN procedures and 470 PBN routes.
 These consist of RNAV standard instrument departures, T-Routes (1,200 feet above the surface to 18,000 feet of altitude), Q-Routes (18,000–45,000 feet of altitude), RNAV standard terminal arrivals (STAR), RNAV (GPS) approaches, and RNP approaches.
 Of the airports that publish instrument approach procedures, 96 percent publish PBN approach procedures and 31 percent use only PBN approach procedures.

-RNAV STAR procedures can provide a continuous descent approach also known as an optimized profile descent from cruising altitude to save fuel and reduce emissions and noise.
+RNAV STAR procedures can provide a continuous descent approach, also known as an optimized profile descent, from cruising altitude to save fuel, reduce emissions, and lower noise.
 The FAA has published RNAV STAR procedures at 128 airports with this capability that enable aircraft to fly closer to the airport at a more fuel-efficient altitude before descending.
-From the top of the descent to landing, the aircraft has minimal level-off segments, and pilots can avoid using speed brakes and frequently adjusting the thrust lever, which also saves fuel.
-These procedures can be flown when available and when pilots are able to use them.
+From the top of the descent to landing, the aircraft has minimal level-off segments, and pilots can avoid using speed brakes and frequently adjusting the thrust lever, which also save fuel.
+These procedures can be flown when available and when pilots are allowed to use them.